Pinaki82/crust/README.md

 Let's break down the third skeleton before we move on to the actual chapters.

 This time, we will start with Rust to make our job easier.
+Only the unexplained parts will be discussed.

 **The simple file input/output and user input/output program in Rust:**